Edge quadtrees are used to store

 There is an interesting diagram regarding Edge quadtree.
 Here, the

-is may be infinite.
+k is may be infinite.

 That's why, as mentioned above you should designate the maximum level of decomposition.